|Nutrition Facts (per serving)|

 - Don't want the layers?
 Shake the ingredients and strain them into the glass.

 - Some B-52 recipes replace the Irish cream with amaretto.

 - Cointreau is a popular substitution for Grand Marnier, but Gran Gala is a closer substitute because it also has a brandy base.

-- Create a creamy sipping cocktail by increasing the ingredients to fit a cocktail glass (keep the same 1/3 ratio).
+- Create a creamy sipping cocktail by increasing the ingredients to fit a cocktail glass (keep the same 1/3 pour for each).
 Serve it either layered or shaken.
 It makes a beautiful pousse-café when layered in a wine goblet or slender, stemmed pousse-café glass.

 Flaming B-52 Shot